Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-You meet your VBT trip leaders in Padrón for introductions and a safety and bike-fitting session.
-Your warm-up ride follows the banks of the Ulla River, occasionally overlapping with the Portuguese Way of St. James.
-On your way, you may see little boats, typically used by pilgrims (weather permitting) for a downriver float on the Ulla into the sweeping seascapes of the Ría de Arousa—the largest of Galicia’s estuaries and producer of some of Europe’s best seafood.
-After an included lunch in Padrón, you will be shuttled aboard a private coach to the port town of Cambados and its charming parador—a stately 17th-century Galician manor house and your home for the next two nights.
+In Padrón, you’ll meet your second VBT trip leader for introductions, a safety briefing, and bike fitting.
+Your warm-up ride traces the scenic banks of the Ulla River, occasionally overlapping with the Portuguese Way of St. James.
+Along the way, you may spot small boats traditionally used by pilgrims (weather permitting) for a downriver float into the broad estuary of the Ría de Arousa—Galicia’s largest and renowned for producing some of Europe’s finest seafood.

 Today’s Ride Choices